Authored by the expert who managed and guided the team behind the Japan Property Pack

 Is it realistic to exit with profit in Nagoya as of 2026?

-The minimum holding period in Nagoya that most often makes exiting with profit realistic is about 7 to 10 years, which allows you to absorb transaction costs, ride through potential flat periods, and benefit from any long-term appreciation.
+The estimated minimum holding period that most often makes exiting with a profit realistic in Nagoya is about 5 to 7 years, because that gives you enough time to absorb transaction costs, ride through any flat period in prices, and benefit from Japan's favorable long-term capital gains tax rate (which drops significantly after 5 years of ownership).

 What sources have we used to write this blog article?